Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Killarney Heights has an exceptionally high income level nationally according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Killarney Heights is $66,416 and the average income stands at $111,931.
-In comparison, Greater Sydney's figures are $60,817 and $83,003 respectively.
+Killarney Heights' income level is exceptionally high nationally, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Killarney Heights is $66,416, with an average income of $111,931.
+These figures compare to Greater Sydney's median and average incomes of $60,817 and $83,003 respectively.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Killarney Heights would be approximately $72,300 (median) and $121,848 (average) as of September 2025.
-According to the 2021 Census figures, household incomes in Killarney Heights rank exceptionally high at the 99th percentile ($3,426 weekly).
-Income analysis reveals that 44.4% of the community falls within the $4000+ earnings band (2,033 individuals), unlike trends in the surrounding region where 30.9% fall within the $1,500 - 2,999 range.
+According to the 2021 Census figures, household incomes in Killarney Heights rank exceptionally at the 99th percentile ($3,426 weekly).
+Income analysis reveals that 44.4% of the community falls within the $4,000+ earnings band (2,043 individuals), unlike trends in the surrounding region where 30.9% fall within the $1,500 - $2,999 range.
 Higher earners represent a substantial presence with 55.4% exceeding $3,000 weekly, indicating strong purchasing power within the community.
 After housing costs, residents retain 87.4% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income